AbubakirKhakimov/AbubakirKhakimov/README.md

 ### Hi there 👋 I'm Abubakir!

+- 🎓 I study at the Tashkent University of Information Technologies.

 - 🌱 I am currently studying android programming at Codial Training Center

 - 📫 How to reach me: